Rhode Island

 R.I.
 Gen. Laws 11-64-2: Video Voyeurism

 R.I.
 Gen. Laws 11-64-2 specifically addresses video voyeurism.
-A person commits this offense when they use or install an imaging device to capture, record, store, or transmit visual images of the intimate areas of another person without that person's knowledge and consent, under circumstances where the person would have a reasonable expectation of privacy.
+A person commits this offense when, for the purpose of sexual arousal, gratification, or stimulation, they use or install an imaging device to capture, record, store, or transmit visual images of the intimate areas of another person without that person's knowledge and consent, under circumstances where the person would have a reasonable expectation of privacy.

-For Ring doorbell owners, this statute means the camera cannot be aimed at areas where someone could reasonably expect bodily privacy.
+For Ring doorbell owners, this statute is unlikely to apply to ordinary doorbell footage, since it requires the recording be made for a sexual purpose.
 A Ring doorbell pointed at a front door and public walkway does not trigger this statute.
-A Ring doorbell angled to capture a neighbor's bedroom window or bathroom could constitute a violation.
+A Ring doorbell deliberately angled to capture a neighbor's bedroom window or bathroom for that purpose could constitute a violation, though an inadvertent camera-angle issue without that intent would not.

 Neighbor Privacy and Camera Angles